Ursula Deser Friedman

 - Ursula D. Friedman (July 2020).
 Hao Jingfang郝景芳, “Limbo”/生死域 [novelette].
 MCLC Resource Center (Modern Chinese Literature and Culture).
 Reading for Jill!
 A Women+ in Translation Reading Series.

-- Yao Bin and Ursula Deser Friedman (2021, forthcoming).
-Zhang Xiping, et al., Study on the Influence of Ancient Chinese Cultural Classics Abroad in the Twentieth Century [20世纪中国古代文化经典在域外的传播与影响研究, 422-page volume], Springer Nature/Economic Science Press.
+- Yao Bin and Ursula Deser Friedman (2022).
+Zhang Xiping, et al., A Study on the Influence of Ancient Chinese Cultural Classics Abroad in the Twentieth Century [20世纪中国古代文化经典在域外的传播与影响研究, 422-page volume], Springer Nature/Economic Science Press.

 - “From Traduttore, Traditore to Traduttore, Creatore: Creative Subversion in the Self-Translations of Ha Jin and Pai Hsien-yung.”
-In Humour and Self-Translation.
+In Humor and Self-Translation [Topics in Humor Research 11].
 Margherita Dore, ed.
-John Benjamins, 2021 [forthcoming book chapter].
+Amsterdam: John Benjamins Publishing Co., 2022, 63-86.

 - Ursula Deser Friedman. “浅谈社科文献中‘传播’一词的英译—以英语母语人士的视角” (Strategies for Translating the Term Chuanbo in Chinese Social Sciences Texts from the Perspective of an English Native Speaker).
 International Communications (对外传播) 9 (2019): 78-84.